top of page

 If the Ha Giang Loop is the king of motorbike tours in Vietnam (yes, move over Hai Van Pass), then the Cao Bang Loop is its cooler, lesser-known cousin.

-This route gives you all the mountainous magic, but with a new twist—think ancient revolutionary hideouts, a 14-story stone pass, cave systems, waterfalls that border China, and national parks that make your camera work overtime.
+This route gives you all the mountainous magic of the Ha Giang Loop, but with a new extended twist—think ancient revolutionary hideouts, a 14-story stone pass, cave systems, and fancy waterfalls that border China.

 About to do the Ha Giang Loop and want to level up?
 This route is ideal.
-It’s a seamless extension that develops your 4 days 3 nights tour into a week-long mega-loop.
+It’s a seamless extension that develops your 4 days 3 nights tour into a 5-day mega-loop.

 Guests enjoying family dinner on the Cao Bang Loop